 Students may resolve a credit deficiency by attending Keystone College sessions without utilizing aid, by taking credits at another regionally accredited institution as long as they will be accepted by Keystone College and used toward the student's degree objective.
-Once a student has resolved the credit deficiency, it is the student's responsibility to notify the Financial Assistance & Planning Office and request that aid be reinstated.
+Once a student has resolved the credit deficiency, it is the student's responsibility to notify Student Central and request that aid be reinstated.
 Cumulative Grade Point Average Deficiency (qualitative):